Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

 Until now we have assumed that all galaxies in the infall regions are falling in for the first time.
-However, at these cluster-centric radii there exists a population of galaxies that have already passed through the virial region in the past, so-called ``backsplash" galaxies \citep{Gill05}.
-These galaxies may have been quenched on their initial passage (or passages) through the main body of the cluster, independent of any preprocessing, and therefore must be accounted for. \cite{Balogh00} suggest that as many as $54\pm20\%$ of galaxies at distances between $R_{\rm 200}$ and $2 R_{\rm 200}$ are members of this backsplash population.
-Other studies involving backsplash galaxies focus on distances between the virial radius and $2.5$ times the virial radius \citep[e.g.,][]{Mamon04,Oman13}.
-N-body simulations show satellite galaxies ejected from the host halo could comprise $\sim 10\%$ of galaxies at $2$--$5 R_{\rm 200}$ \citep{Wetzel13}.
-While these studies show that a sizable fraction of backsplash galaxies could be present in the infall regions, these are not be expected to significantly clustered.
-This is at odds with our findings in Figure~\ref{excess} and \ref{redvneighbors}, in which the red galaxies are significantly more clustered, and the red fraction of clustered galaxies is significantly higher than those without close neighbors.
+However, at these clustercentric radii there exists a population of galaxies that have already passed through the virial region in the past, so-called ``backsplash" galaxies \citep{Gill05}.
+These galaxies may have been quenched on their initial passage (or passages) through the main body of the cluster, independent of any preprocessing, and therefore must be accounted for. \cite{Balogh00} suggest that as many as $54\%\pm20\%$ of galaxies at distances between $R_{\rm 200}$ and $2 R_{\rm 200}$ are members of this backsplash population.
+Other studies involving backsplash galaxies focus on distances between the virial radius and $2.5$ times the virial radius \citep[e.g.,][]{Mamon04,Oman13}. $N$-body simulations show that satellite galaxies ejected from the host halo could constitute $\sim 10\%$ of galaxies at $2 R_{\rm 200}$--$5 R_{\rm 200}$ \citep{Wetzel13}.
+While these studies show that a sizable fraction of backsplash galaxies could be present in the infall regions, these are not expected to be as clustered as first-infall galaxies because we expect that their cluster crossing separated galaxies that fell in together.
+We base that expectation on the consideration that infalling groups are of roughly the same physical scale as the cluster core but of lower mass, and therefore we expect tidal effects to dissolve the group.
+The efficiency and ubiquity of this process need to be evaluated quantitatively with simulations.
+If our conjecture is correct, then a dominant contribution by backsplash galaxies is at odds with our findings in Figure~\ref{excess} and \ref{redvneighbors}, in which the red galaxies are significantly more clustered and the red fraction of clustered galaxies is significantly higher than those without close neighbors.
 However, we cannot quantify the significance of the backsplash population in driving the enhanced quenching we interpret in the infall regions.
 It will be quite difficult to disentangle these two populations.

+Matches may also include some associations that are not physical but are rather chance projections.
+These could include both matches with unassociated galaxies that are cluster members and matches with galaxies beyond the cluster environment.
+Given our poor redshift resolution, there is no way to identify such cases using our data.
+Ultimately, a comprehensive analysis of simulated data in a manner that is consistent with our observing methodology should be carried out but is beyond the scope of this paper.
+The excess found relative to the control in the correlation of red galaxies with other red galaxies suggests that the bulk of the signal is real, given that at these radii the cluster environment is not dominated by red galaxies, but quantitative conclusions will await the full simulations.
+Given the large uncertainties in our understanding of how well infalling structures survive, any detailed analysis of the data may be premature.